echamudi/cham-jp-deck/README.md

 ### How the items are sorted?

-First, all kanji letters are sorted by kanji kentei level.
-After each kanji, sample vocabs are added based on the learned kanji items.
+First, all kanji letters are sorted by kanji frequency list in KANJIDIC.
+After each kanji, sample vocabs are added based on kanji that appeared previously.

 ### What is JMdict frequency tag